 And a beautiful church that was unfortunately closed to visitors:

 After lunch, we tried to join the celebrations at Asmara Stadium where we were supposed to witness various displays by the Eritrean military marching band.
-However, they turned us away (after all this is the “North Korea of Africa” so our expectations were managed) and we instead celebrated the finale to our Eritrea trip at their local bowling alley.
+However, they turned us away (after all this is the “North Korea of Africa” so our expectations were managed) and we instead celebrated the finale to our Eritrea trip at their local bowling alley where there was no automated machinery; local kids would by hand reset all the pins and roll the bowling balls back to us.
+Wild.

-With time not on our side to make this any better than we could have, the 5 of us then wished a fellow traveler Greg a happy birthday, said our goodbyes to the rest of the group. and departed early for an afternoon flight back to Addis Ababa to make it to our onward flight to Mogadishu.
+Then 5 of us then heading onwards to Mogadishu wished a fellow traveler Greg a happy birthday, said our goodbyes to the rest of the group. and departed early for an afternoon flight back to Addis Ababa to make it to our onward flight to Mogadishu.

 Thank goodness for in-terminal hotels to let off some steam after everything we’ve just been through.